a-r-m-i-n/dce/Documentation/AdministratorManual/Index.rst

 In order that the DCE can be used in the TYPO3 backend correspondent entries must exist in the ext_localconf.php and ext_tables.php.

-For this purpose the DCE extension has its own caching, that behaves like the configuration cache.
-In the directory typo3conf two new files were created:
+For this purpose the DCE extension has its own caching, that behaves like the system cache.
+In the directory typo3temp two new files are cached:

-1. temp_CACHED_dce_ext_localconf.php
+1. /typo3temp/Cache/Code/cache_dce/ext_localconf.php
-2. temp_CACHED_dce_ext_tables.php
+2. /typo3temp/Cache/Code/cache_dce/ext_tables.php

-These files are automatically deleted when the configuration cache is cleared.
+These files are automatically deleted when the system cache is cleared.
+The system cache must be activated in install or be enabled by setting development environment.

 Furthermore the DCE cache is cleared by every saving of a DCE.
 With this the changes of a DCE (e.g. add a new field) are directly shown in the backend.
 This behavior can be disabled by a setting in the extension (with the extension manager).